tomchor/ezkpp/_build/html/_sources/compiling.txt

 terminal that file is "read" internally by the terminal and executed.
 So inside that file you can put any command that you could type in the terminal.
-Thus, generally, if you want to change something in your terminal so that the change takes place every time you start it (so you don't have to re-change it over and over again every time you open it), that's the place to do it.
+Thus, generally, if you want to change something in your terminal so that the change takes place every time you start it (so you don't have to re-set that change over and over again every time), that's the place to do it.
 For our purposes we simply need to add a couple of lines.
 We'll do that step by step.

 .. note::